-\begin{quote} \textbf{\textit{“I feel like this is the kind of stuff that our daughter would love to know.
+\begin{quote} \textit{“I feel like this is the kind of stuff that our daughter would love to know.
 If Rosey lets her [daughter] know, ‘I reminded mom to have lunch this afternoon because she didn’t go to the kitchen all morning’ or something like that, then she might realize that we’re not eating like we usually do, and could check-in [...]
-Or if she says, ‘I alerted mom to check the kitchen for smoke twice this week because [....]’, that might tell [daughter] that something’s off.” }} \end{quote}
+Or if she says, ‘I alerted mom to check the kitchen for smoke twice this week because [....]’, that might tell [daughter] that something’s off.” } \end{quote}

-Related to this reflection, another participant highlighted how spousal caregivers can also use the explanations as a way to \textit{“talk back”} or give feedback to the AI, and to signal what information matters to them and what does not.
-This use, in turn, could help older adults (and caregivers) fine-tune their routines based on repeated reminders and explanations.
-Caregivers could potentially identify behavioral changes, and detect early signs of deviation through a longitudinal review of explanatory prompts.
-P13-CG gave an example of this:
+Related to this reflection, another participant highlighted how they can also use explanations as a way to \textit{“talk back”} or give feedback to the AI, and to signal what information matters to them and what does not.
+This use, in turn, could help older adults (and family members) fine-tune their routines based on recurring reminders and explanations.
+This could aid in potentially identifying behavioral changes, and detecting early signs of deviation through a longitudinal review of explanatory prompts.
+P01-B gave an example of this:

-\begin{quote} \textbf{\textit{“If our son could see these [explanations] too, it would be nice.
+\begin{quote} \textit{“If our son could see these [explanations] too, it would be nice.
 He often wants to know how we’re doing.
 I think if he can see or respond to these, it would make him feel more aware.
-And it could also help Rosey understand what is and isn’t important to us and to him [son] [...] to consider while explaining.
+And it could also help Rosey understand what is and isn’t important to us and to him [son] [...].
 Like if we could all rate the little explanations every time Rosey explains.
-For example, if she [AI] determines that the fridge sensor is just not important to us or to our son, she could just tag it as irrelevant for mom.”}} \end{quote}
+For example, if she [AI] determines that the fridge sensor is just not important to us or to our son, she could just tag it as irrelevant for mom.”} \end{quote}

-The ways in which participants articulated the multifaceted functions of explanations highlight the interpretive flexibility with which various users in a shared caregiving ecosystem may engage with explanations.
+The ways in which participants articulated the multifaceted functions of explanations highlight the interpretive flexibility with which household members in shared living environments may engage with explanations.
 These engagements occur through the lens of their individual roles, responsibilities, and priorities, speaking to the need for explanatory strategies that can adapt to these diverse goals.
-This perspective on sharing explanations also raises important considerations around privacy, boundaries and information disclosure, particularly as older adults may not wish to make all system interactions or details accessible to caregivers, which we discuss in 6.1.1 and 6.3.
+This perspective on sharing explanations also raises important considerations around privacy, boundaries, and information disclosure, particularly as older adults may not wish to make all system interactions or details visible to others, which we discuss in Sections 5.1.1 and 6.